piyuesh23/jquery_carousel/README.txt

   4. Configurable vertical & Horizontal carousels.
   5. Touch support for mobile devices
   6. Can easily place multiple carousels with different configurations on a single page.
-Carousel configurations are tied up with carousels & not the page.
+Carousel configurations are tied up with carousels and not the page.

 Requirements:
   This module depends on jquery ui carousel